 - Official transcripts from all institutions attended1

 - Recommendations: Three letters of recommendation.
 Standard applicants at least one of the three letters of recommendation must be from an academic professor who has direct knowledge of your academic work.
 Advanced standing applicants at least two of the three letters of recommendation must be from an academic professor who has direct knowledge of your academic work.
-Of these two academic references, one must be the undergraduate program director, the director of field education, or the field instructor.
+Of these two academic references, one must be the undergraduate program director, the director of practicum education, or the social work supervisor.

 - Completed Free Application for Federal Student Aid (FAFSA) (Recommended, but not required)

-- Final field evaluation (for advanced standing applicants only)
+- Final practicum evaluation (for advanced standing applicants only)

 A file will be considered complete for review purposes with unofficial transcripts.
 If admitted, official transcripts will be required.